brijeshc1307/Multithreading/README.md

 ---

 ### **Key Takeaways**
-   **Race Condition Definition:**
-   - Occurs when multiple threads access and modify shared data concurrently, leading to unpredictable results.
+   - **Race Condition Definition:**  Occurs when multiple threads access and modify shared data concurrently, leading to unpredictable results.
-   **Why it Happens:**
-   - CPU switches between threads at unpredictable times, causing lost updates to shared variables.
+   - **Why it Happens:**  CPU switches between threads at unpredictable times, causing lost updates to shared variables.
-   **Solution:**
-   - Use **`std::mutex`** to lock critical sections and prevent concurrent modification.
-   - Alternative: **`std::atomic<int>`** can also be used for simple integer operations.
+   - **Solution:**  Use **`std::mutex`** to lock critical sections and prevent concurrent modification., Alternative: **`std::atomic<int>`** can also be used for simple integer operations.
+   - **Notes:** _"If there is a race condition then we have protect it, and protected section is called critical section/ region.
+We use lock, unlock to avoid race condition."_

 ---